Chrono Classic Chronograph Watch

 Victorinox Swiss Army Watch Buying Guide

-Weren’t There Two Swiss Army Product Suppliers?
+Q: Weren’t There Two Swiss Army Product Suppliers?

-Yes—Wenger and Victorinox both provided Swiss Army knives to the French military in the late 1800’s, and Wenger also manufactures watches.
+A: Yes—Wenger and Victorinox both provided Swiss Army knives to the French military in the late 1800’s, and Wenger also manufactures watches.
 Both brands are so superiorly awesome in the timepiece industry that we had to make an entire list for one brand.
 Wenger’s watches are also pretty amazing.

-There are a lot of things that go into a watch, apart from just gears and dials.
+A: There are a lot of things that go into a watch, apart from just gears and dials.
 There are certain standards set by nearly every Victorinox product, so in short, it would be better to describe the standard features and why they’re better than most leading watch manufacturers.
-In case you haven’t been able to tell until now, we’re kind of fanboys over Victorinox products—here’s why:
+In case you haven’t been able to tell until now, we’re kind of fanboys over Victorinox watches —here’s why:

 Style Is Key

 Nobody buys an ugly watch, or anything they plan on wearing for that matter.
 (Ugly sweater parties are an exception—we’ll let you slide this time.)
-Victorinox comes with a bunch of different styles to contour to your unique look.
+Victorinox watches come with a bunch of different styles to contour to your unique look.
 Different variables like height, weight, skin pigmentation and your body language all make up your style—it’s not just what you wear, but plopping one of these awesome watches on your wrist isn’t going to harm it.

 While these aren’t custom-tailored to your wrist, you do get a snug fit that’s not going to wane.
-Whether it’s tri-link steel bracelets, or leather straps, Victorinox makes sure that their watches are adjustable to a tee, so you’re able to wear them no matter what.
+Whether it’s tri-link steel bracelets, or leather straps, Victorinox watches are adjustable to a tee, so you’re able to wear them no matter what.
 It’s extremely rare that, for some reason, a Victorinox Swiss Army watch isn’t going to fit you.
 Very similiar to tag heuer watches for men.

 They’ll Withstand Rain, Sleet, and Snow